hyperbrowser.ai

 How do I connect my existing Playwright script to the cloud browser?

-You can connect by simply swapping your local browser launch command with connect_over_cdp using the WebSocket endpoint provided by the Sessions API.
+You can connect by replacing your local browser launch call with a connection over CDP, passing the secure WebSocket endpoint URL provided by the session creation API.

 Conclusion